The Geodesic Diameter of Polygonal Domains: Computing the Geodesic Diameter

-For Case \textbf{(BB)}, however, one can exploit a two-point query structure only for boundary points on $\bd\Poly$.
-The two-point query structure by Bae and Okamato~\cite{bo-qtbpsppd-09} indeed builds an explicit representation of the graph of the lower envelope of the path-length functions $\plf_{u,v}$ restricted on $\bd \Poly \times \bd \Poly $ in $O(n^5 \log n \log^* n)$ time.\footnote{ More precisely, in $O(n^4\lambda_{65}(n)\log n)$ time, where $\lambda_{m}(n)$ stands for the maximum length of a Davenport-Schinzel sequence of order $m$ on $n$ symbols.} Since $|\Pi(s^*,t^*)|\geq 3$ in Case \textbf{(BB)}, such a pair appears as a vertex on the lower envelope.
+Alternatively, one can exploit a two-point query structure only for boundary points on $\bd\Poly$ for Case \textbf{(B-B)}.
+The two-point query structure by Bae and Okamato~\cite{bo-qtbpsppd-09} builds an explicit representation of the graph of the lower envelope of the path-length functions $\plf_{u,v}$ restricted on $\bd \Poly \times \bd \Poly $ in $O(n^5 \log n \log^* n)$ time.\footnote{ More precisely, in $O(n^4\lambda_{65}(n)\log n)$ time, where $\lambda_{m}(n)$ stands for the maximum length of a Davenport-Schinzel sequence of order $m$ on $n$ symbols.} Since $|\Vpair(s^*,t^*)|\geq 3$ in Case \textbf{(B-B)}, such a pair appears as a vertex on the lower envelope.
 Hence, we are done by traversing all the vertices of the lower envelope.

 The following table summarizes the discussion so far.